Applying for a Corridor Access Request (CAR) - No Excavation

 Work Access Permits (WAPs)

-Once the CAR has been processed by Council a Works Access Permit (WAP) is issued to the applicant, along with all relevant local conditions.
+Once the CAR has been processed by Council, a Works Access Permit (WAP) will be issued to the applicant, along with all relevant local conditions.

 Council will immediately issue a Stop Work Notice if work is started without a WAP.
-You will be required to remove all structures and equipment from the site to make the site safe.
+You'll be required to remove all structures and equipment from the site to make the site safe.

-Council will revoke the stop work notice upon issuance of the WorksAccess Permit.
-Continued infringing will result a ban from being able to undertake any future work within the Transport Corridor.
+Council will revoke the Stop Work Notice once a WAP has been issued.
+Continued infringing will result in a ban from being able to undertake any future work within the Transport Corridor.

-If you have any questions regarding the Corridor Access Request (CAR) process please contact Council's Roading Team (06) 366 0999 or email firstname.lastname@example.org
+If you have any questions regarding the CAR process please contact our Roading Team on (06) 366 0999 or email CarRequests@horowhenua.govt.nz.